hashkat/hashkat/docs/tutorial01.md

 INFILE.yaml, which is the file we use to input how we would like to configure our simulated network.

-In this file, you will see all the different configurations whih you can implement into your network.
+In this file, you will see all the different configurations which you can implement into your network.
 A detailed description of every single one of these configurations can be found on the 'Input' page.
-For this tutorial, it is only necessary to know that we have a constant number of entities or users in this network, 10,000, and that the simulation will run for 10,000 simulated minutes and a maximum of 1 minute real time.
+For this tutorial, it is only necessary to know that we have a constant number of entities or users in this network, 10,000, and that the simulation will run for 100,000 simulated minutes and a maximum of 1 minute real time.

 Run the simulation.
 If you experience any issues running the simulation,